vertica/spark-connector/README.md

 ### Backwards Compatibility

-Complex data types is backwards compatible only with Vertica 10 with limited support:
-- For save operations, only native array is supported for internal tables.
-- Other complex types can only be saved to external tables.
-- Loading native arrays and other complex types is not supported.
+For Vertica 10, only saving native arrays is supported.

 ## Examples